sfushidahardy/grid_to_mondrian/README.md

 If you entered a valid grid diagram, it'll take several seconds to generate a Mondrian artwork of the grid diagram.
 Otherwise it'll quit the programme.

+2. Shoutout to my friends

-2. Thanks Talia Blum, David Farrell, Peter Huxford and Yustyna Klish for helping with some planning and generally listening to my frequent updates as I wrote the code.
+Thanks Talia Blum, David Farrell, Peter Huxford and Yustyna Klish for helping with some planning and generally listening to my frequent updates as I wrote the code.

+3. Coding disclaimer

-3. If you're good at coding, you probably want to avoid looking at what I wrote because it's definitely very inefficient and it'll probably hurt you.
+If you're good at coding, you probably want to avoid looking at what I wrote because it's definitely very inefficient and it'll probably hurt you.